amanda-pereira/HTML_Bootcamp_DIO/README.md

-# HTML_Bootcamp_DIO
+# 🏁 HTML_Bootcamp_DIO 📚
-Project of a Instagram login page with CSS and HTML
+Projects made on Digital Inovation One HTML Bootcamp

+☑️ On this second projected, simulated **Instagram's login page**, with some personal touchs on CSS.